Elephant418/ProjectHub/README.md

 Project Hub
 ================

-This project is a PHP implementation of [Brad Frost’s Project Hub](https://github.com/bradfrost/project-hub).
+This project is a PHP version of [Brad Frost’s Project Hub](https://github.com/bradfrost/project-hub).